Flow Access

 -

-Navigate to your GridOS Connect Console.
+Navigate to your Utilihive Console.

 -

-Select Service accounts from the left navigation menu.
+Select Security from the left navigation menu.

 -

-Select Create in the top-right corner.
+Click Create Service Account in the top-right corner.

 -

 You have created a service account in Connect.
-You can view the newly created service account from the Service accounts tab in your Connect Console.
+You can view the newly created service account from the Service Accounts tab in your Connect Console.

 Credential Types